ekrunch/argocd-test/README.md

 # argocd-test
-My Test Repo for ArgoCD running on Openshift
+My Test Repo for ArgoCD running on Openshift.
+Provides a demo which syncs various application data and operators.

-Instructions
+__Instructions__

+There are 5 folders, numbered in the order that they will be used in this demo

-- Install ArgoCD Using the ArgoCD Operator (https://github.com/argoproj-labs/argocd-operator)
+- **1-argocd-installation-example** - Installs ArgoCD using the ArgoCD Operator (note: Creates a namespace called argocd and creates required operatorgroups and subscription resources)
-  - More documentation can be found in the official documentation at https://argocd-operator.readthedocs.io/
-- Connect ArgoCD to a git repo (The examples will connect it to this GitHub Repo)
-- Create namespaces and assign ArgoCD the required permissions.
-Examples namespaces for the demo are located in the "namespaces" directory.
-Example permission scripts, either by namespace or by cluster are in the "permissions" directory.
-Note that using Cluster Admin for the ArgoCD Service Account is the easiest way but using individual namespace permissions is safer.
-Your call.
-- Create applications that sync to the respective paths in the repo.
-Examples are located in the "argocd-application-examples" directory, adjust git repos in the app definitions as needed
+- **2-demo-namespaces** - Creates the namespaces used by this project.
+Feel free to omit some of these if you're already using them.
+This demo installs Istio with the Bookinfo sample, Metering, Codeready Workspaces, and AMQ Streams
+- **3-permissions** - Assigns the required permissions.
+The easiest way is to assign the ArgoCD Service User as a clsuter admin (there is an example YAML and shell script for doing this)
+  - Per namespace permissions can also be used but more permissions might be needed.
+The sample per-namespace permissions provided here only give the ArgoCD service user "edit" rights on the namespaces
-- Deploy applications into ArgoCD and sync repos
+- **4-argocd-projects** - Creates the ArgoCD Project and Applications
+- **5-example-data** - Contains the demo files that the above projects will sync to.